-Management for maintenance of Western Brush Wallaby habitat and populations will continue to be primarily through actions relating to other sections of this plan, including:
+As supported by Western Wildlife (2020) management for maintenance of Western Brush Wallaby habitat and populations will continue to be primarily through actions relating to other sections of this plan, including:

 - Vegetation management (refer Section 4.7), primarily via weed control (Appendix B) and Dieback Control (Appendix C).
 Key thresholds include maintaining Bushland Condition at levels of "Good" or above, and restricting weed cover to a maximum of 20%. - Rehabilitation/revegetation of habitats (Appendix D). - Feral animal control; maintaining or reducing on-site predators or competitors (Appendix F). - Fencing strategy; to minimise risk of road deaths (Appendix H).